briantreacy/latency_period_project/README.md

-# latency_period_project
-Contains a summary of a PhD project I completed on the effect of the latency period on the estimation of the basic reproductive number from exponential growth data.
+# PhD Project: Explore the effect of the latency period on estimates of the basic reproductive number obtained from exponential growth data